Common types of flies in Washington

 Flies.
 They’re everywhere.
-In fact, they’re one of the most common pests in the United States.
-Washington is no exception.
-There are several types of flies that property owners and managers encounter in our region, keep reading to learn more about the common types of flies that infest homes and businesses.
+In fact, they’re one of the most common pests in the United States, and Washington is no exception.
+There are several types of flies that property owners and managers encounter in our region, keep reading to learn more about the common types of flies in Washington that infest homes and businesses.

 Slightly larger than house flies, cluster flies have long, narrow bodies that are dull gray in color.
 Their thoraxes and legs are covered in dark black and golden hairs and they have wings that overlap at the tips when not flying.
-Cluster flies typically enter into homes in the late fall to overwinter and will “cluster” together inside of wall voids, in attics, and in crawl spaces.
+Cluster flies typically enter homes in the late fall to overwinter and will “cluster” together inside of wall voids, in attics, and in crawl spaces.
+Learn more about cluster flies.

 House flies are dull gray in color and have two velvety stripes on their faces and thorax.
 They also have four narrow stripes running the length of their bodies.
 Growing up to ¼ of an inch, house flies also have specialized spongy mouthparts that they use to feed on liquids.
-Their cream colored, greasy appearing larva have no eyes, no legs, and taper from rear to head.
+Their cream-colored, greasy-looking larvae have no eyes, no legs, and taper from rear to head.
+Learn more about house flies.

 Dark or graying in color, drain flies have bodies that are covered in fuzzy hairs.
 Growing up to 1/8 of an inch in length, drain flies have large, horizontal wings which are also covered in fuzzy hairs.
 Though they have wings, they are poor fliers that fly in short, frenzied flight paths.
-Drain fly larva are whitish in color, have a wormlike appearance and are legless.
+Drain fly larvae are whitish in color, have a wormlike appearance, and are legless.
+Learn more about drain flies.

-With yellowish-brown to brownish-black colored bodies and large compound eyes that are often red (may also be brown or black), and translucent wings, the fruit fly is easily recognizable.
-Fruit flies are quite small, growing up to an 1/8 of an inch in length.
-Fruit fly larva have bodies that taper at the head and that are rounded at the back-end.
-They are whitish in color except for two dark-colored mouth-hooks.
+With yellowish-brown to brownish-black colored bodies and large compound eyes that are often red (they may also be brown or black), and translucent wings, the fruit fly is easily recognizable.
+Fruit flies are quite small, growing up to 1/8 of an inch in length.
+Fruit fly larvae have bodies that taper at the head and that are rounded at the back-end.
+They are whitish in color except for two dark-colored mouth hooks.
+Learn more about fruit flies.

-Fungus gnats have black or grayish bodies, long thin legs, and smoky wings that have a unique Y-shaped pattern.
+Fungus gnats have black or grayish-colored bodies, long thin legs, and smoky wings that have a unique Y-shaped pattern.
 A very small, frail fly species, fungus gnats look like tiny mosquitoes and grow to about 1/8 of an inch in length.
-Their larva have worm-like bodies that translucent.
-They have a black head capsule
+Their larvae have worm-like bodies that are translucent.
+They also have a black head capsule.
+Learn more about fungus gnats.

 Why do I have a problem with flies?